lh3/fermi-lite/README.md

 regions for the purpose of variant calling.
 It is one of the limited choices for local re-assembly and arguably the easiest to interface.

+If you use fermi-lite in your work, please cite the FermiKit paper:

+> Li H (2015) FermiKit: assembly-based variant calling for Illumina
+> resequencing data, *Bioinformatics*, **31**:3694-6.

 ## Usage

 For now, see [example.c][example] for the basic use of the library.
 Here is a